electricimp/impTest/README.md

 #### Include From GitHub

 An include external sources [from GitHub](https://github.com/electricimp/Builder#from-github) can be used in test files.
-So it may be needed to have a credentials to obtain an access to GitHub.
-Exists two ways to provide GitHub credentials:
+It is required to have credentials to obtain an access to GitHub.
+There are two ways to provide GitHub credentials:
 The first way is to use an [Environment Variables](#environment-variables-settings).
 The second way is to provide [GitHub credentials file](#github-credentials-configuration).